cloudblog004/fantasticfoodies/content/en/posts/2758-recipe-of-quick-paleo-spicy-mustard-crockpot-chicken.md

 1. I made rice with veggies as a side dish but you can pick your own side dish.
 1. Ready to serve and ENJOY!

 Easy crockpot chicken has a nice kick from the combination of mustard and chili garlic sauce.
-Paleo Balsamic Chicken &amp; Sausage ala Crock Pot. - Mrs. Ingredients: chicken breasts, uncooked turkey sausage links With the sweetness of the maple syrup and the bit of heat from the mustard, these lovely drumsticks go down well at any meal or as a tasty snack for game night.
+Paleo Balsamic Chicken & Sausage ala Crock Pot. - Mrs. Ingredients: chicken breasts, uncooked turkey sausage links With the sweetness of the maple syrup and the bit of heat from the mustard, these lovely drumsticks go down well at any meal or as a tasty snack for game night.
 Home Recipes Crockpot Crockpot Spicy Honey Mustard Chicken.
 I had the idea to use the raw honey and mustard together after seeing a recipe that incorporated the two as a marinade.

 So that's going to wrap it up with this special food paleo spicy mustard crockpot chicken recipe.
 Thanks so much for your time.
 I'm sure you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!